Skip this step if your domain was provided by a Google Workspace domain host partner

 Add the domain key to your domain's DNS records

-- Sign in to the administrator console provided by your domain provider.
+- Sign in to the management console for your domain host.

-- Locate the page from which you can update the DNS records.
+- Locate the page where you update DNS records.

-Adding a domain key for a subdomain?
-If your domain host doesn't support updating DNS records for subdomains, add the record to the parent domain.
-See Update DNS records for a subdomain.
+Subdomains: If your domain host doesn't support updating subdomain DNS records, add the record to the parent domain.
+Learn about Updating DNS records for a subdomain.

 - Save your changes.